Ancient fossils reveal window into the future

 26 April 2016

-Experts from the School of Earth and Ocean Sciences are among a group of UK researchers who have, for the first time, revealed the detailed relationship between atmospheric carbon dioxide (CO2) and the climate during a period of intense global warming around 53 million years ago.
+Experts from the School of Earth and Environmental Sciences are among a group of UK researchers who have, for the first time, revealed the detailed relationship between atmospheric carbon dioxide (CO2) and the climate during a period of intense global warming around 53 million years ago.

 The team used ancient fossils of sea creatures to develop new records documenting the levels of CO2 in the atmosphere during the ‘Eocene epoch’ – a period spanning between 53 and 34 million years ago that started with extreme warmth and, through gradual cooling, ended with the formation of the polar ice sheets that still exist today.

 An analysis of the fossils revealed that between the warm climate in the early Eocene and the colder climate in the late Eocene, CO2 levels approximately halved and could therefore explain the majority of the cooling that occurred around this time.

 By discovering how the climate reacted to a drastic change in levels of atmospheric CO2 in the past, the researchers believe the results can be used to gain a better understanding of how the Earth will respond to future increasing levels of CO2 in the face of a rapid rise in anthropogenic emissions.

 The UK-wide team, which also included researchers from the University of Southampton and the University of Bristol, arrived at their results by analysing ancient ocean sediments containing fossils of sea creatures.